castillohair/enhancer-design/design/README.md

 This script generates the following additional output files:
 - `{output-prefix}_generator.h5`: Trained generator.

-To reproduce the design of enhancers in the article, run the following:
+To reproduce the enhancer design task in the article, run the following:

 ```shell
 python dhs64_single_den.py --target-idx {i} --n-seqs 250